-WSDOT's Office of Equal Opportunity (OEO) may also perform an investigation into CUF matters if the outcome of a CUF review reflects questionable activity of the DBE firms performing work on Federal-aid local agency projects (as OEO determines necessary/appropriate).
+WSDOT's Office of Equity and Civil Rights (OECR) may also perform an investigation into CUF matters if the outcome of a CUF review reflects questionable activity of the DBE firms performing work on Federal-aid local agency projects (as OECR determines necessary/appropriate).

 .43 Prompt Payment (Progress Payment) - Local agencies must comply with State and Federal prompt payment laws.
-In addition, local agencies are expected to monitor and enforce the prompt payment requirements under State Law (as well as 49 CFR Part 26.29), as regards their agreements with prime consultants.
+In addition, local agencies are expected to monitor and enforce the prompt payment requirements under State Law (as well as 49 CFR Part 26.29), as regards to their agreements with prime consultants.
 Monitoring and enforcing prompt payment requires the contracting agency to verify (in DMCS) that payments to subconsultants are commensurate with the subconsultants' work scope and are processed within the allowed timeframe.
-Prompt payment violations on Federal- aidagreements are breach of agreement.
-When violations identified the local agencies must enforce the terms of the agreement by taking appropriate enforcement action.
+Prompt payment violations on Federal- aid agreements are breach of agreement.
+When violations are identified the local agencies must enforce the terms of the agreement by taking appropriate enforcement action.